kapilgarg1996/gmc/README.md

 inside `docs/` folder and is in plain text format.
 Go to the `docs/` folder where You can build the documentation using the following command

+## Writing Documentation

+Please write documentation for every piece of code you add or modify.
+Use markdown format and sphinx features.
+(Its not that hard)

 ```bash
 make html